 We imagine a world where diversity is the foundation of a recruiting organization and the technology it uses, not an afterthought assigned to a couple of passionate employees or a nice to have feature in a sourcing tool.
 Hiring talent of all backgrounds cannot be seen as a game of competition amongst companies.
 But instead, a non-zero sum effort in which a rising tide raises all ships.
 We cannot fix these problems overnight, or even alone.

-Regardless of where you are from, who you love, your gender, your body, your race, your journey, Canvas is where you can show who you really are, and get hired for it.
+Regardless of where you are from, who you love, your gender, your body, your race, your journey, Untapped is where you can show who you really are, and get hired for it.

 Thank you to everyone who has supported us along the way and to the new folks just hearing about us now.
 We can’t wait to embark on this next chapter and journey with you all.